sametsahindogan/laravel-jwtredis/README.md

 ```

 For authorize user by token; <br>
 ( Use this middleware if the user's identity is not important.
 This middleware only checks if Token is valid.
-Doesn't authorize or query the database.)
+Doesn't send query the database.)
 ```php
 Route::get("/example", "ExampleController@example")->middleware('auth');
 ```

 To check user authority, you need to this one of these middlewares;<br>
 ( Use this middleware if the user's identity is important.
-This middlewares fetch user from Redis and mark as authorized.)
+This middlewares fetch user from Redis and mark as authorized.
+And you will reach all default auth methods anywhere you want.
+Just call Laravel Auth facades.)
 ```php
 Route::get("/example", "ExampleController@example")->middleware('role:admin|user');
 Route::get("/example", "ExampleController@example")->middleware('permissions:get-user|set-user');